The Difference Between Friable and Non Friable Asbestos

 Asbestos is a building material that was used during the 1930’s through to mid 1980’s due to its strength, cost and the fact that it’s incombustible, heat-resistant and fire-proof.
 Over time it became apparent that those who were exposed to asbestos ended up with various health complications.
 This lead to a complete ban of asbestos use in Australia, a law that was passed in late December 2003.

-In this blog we will explore the difference between friable and non friable asbestos, provide examples of both and how to conduct asbestos testing.
+In this blog we will explore the difference between friable asbestos and non friable asbestos, provide examples of both and how to conduct asbestos testing.

 What is friable asbestos?

-Friable asbestos is where asbestos is in the form of small dust like fibres and most of the time isn’t visible to the eye.
-Friable asbestos is the type of asbestos you need to be cautious of, as the small fibres can easily be inhaled or ingested.
 If done so, these fibres may become trapped and pass deep into the lungs or digestive system, where they can cause health problems such as asbestosis, lung cancer or mesothelioma.
 These diseases have been found in people who were exposed to large amounts of friable asbestos for a long period of time.
 In fact, symptoms don’t usually appear until 20 to 30 years after the initial exposure.

 Although asbestos may look non friable, it can be friable and therefore disturbed very easily, even by hand!
 Friable asbestos is prone to damage and can be easily broken which is why hiring a professional to remove and dispose the asbestos is highly recommended.